 Is there a free HotDocs alternative?

-Which document automation is cheapest at SMB scale?
+Which HotDocs alternative is cheapest at SMB scale?

-Documate Solo at $83 monthly ($1k yearly) is cheapest credible no-code template builder.
-Lawyaw Court Forms at $59 per user monthly covers state court forms only.
-Documate Pro at $199 monthly + Lawyaw Document Automation at $99 per user are next steps for boutique + small firm scale.
+Documate Solo at $83 monthly on annual ($1k per year for one user plus 50 active workflows) is the cheapest credible no-code template builder and lands roughly thirty-times below HotDocs Author on entry pricing.
+Lawyaw Court Forms at $59 per user monthly is cheaper per seat but limited to state-court-forms automation.
+Documate Pro at $199 monthly (five users) and Lawyaw Document Automation at $99 per user are the next steps for boutique and small-firm scale.

 What replaces HotDocs for Clio-customer firms?